Situation surrounding Northern Ireland Protocol now very serious – Johnson

 “The Taoiseach stressed to the Prime Minister that the way forward should be through continued engagement with a view to arriving at agreed EU-UK solutions that address the practical issues arising around implementation of the protocol.”

-The men also discussed the need to restore powersharing in Northern Ireland.
+The men also discussed the need to restore powersharing in Northern Ireland following the Assembly elections.

 The spokesman said both leaders agreed on the importance of “having a strong functioning executive in place to deliver for the people of Northern Ireland”.